MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-users-permissions.md

 ---
 title: Assign User Permissions and Create or Modify Permission Sets
-description: Describes how add Office 365 users to Financials, and then assign permissions, access rights, and security settings.
+description: Describes how add Office 365 users to Dynamics NAV, and then assign permissions, access rights, and security settings.
 author: SorenGP

 ms.service: dynamics365-financials